United States District Court for the Eastern District of Pennsylvania

 The United States District Court for the Eastern District of Pennsylvania (in case citations, E.D.
 Pa.) is one of the original 13 federal judiciary districts created by the Judiciary Act of 1789.
 It originally sat in Independence Hall in Philadelphia as the United States District Court for the District of Pennsylvania, and is now located at the James Byrne Courthouse at 601 Market Street in Philadelphia.
-There are Eastern District federal courtrooms in Philadelphia, Lancaster, Allentown, Reading, and Easton.
+There are four Eastern District federal courtrooms in Pennsylvania: Philadelphia, Allentown, Reading, and Easton.

-The Court's jurisdiction includes Philadelphia, as well as Berks, Bucks, Chester, Delaware, Lancaster, Lehigh, Montgomery and Northampton counties.
-The district is a part of the Third Circuit, and appeals are taken to that Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
+The Court's jurisdiction includes nine counties in eastern Pennsylvania: Berks, Bucks, Chester, Delaware, Lancaster, Lehigh, Montgomery, Northampton, and Philadelphia counties.
+The district is a part of the Third Circuit.
+Appeals are taken to that Circuit, except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit.

-The chief judge for the Eastern Pennsylvania District Court is Juan Ramon Sánchez.
+The chief judge for the Eastern Pennsylvania District Court is Wendy Beetlestone.